-The Group's financial assets at amortised cost includes trade receivables, other financial assets and cash and cash equivalents.
+The Group's financial assets at amortised cost includes trade receivables, other financial assets, loan to a related party and cash and cash equivalents.
 Due to the short term nature of financial assets; their carrying amounts are considered to be the same as their fair value.